 Human growth hormone-It is always available under prescribed conditions.
 It is administered by injections.
 The adverse effects include weakening of muscles, pain in joints and fluid retention (Wiefferink et al. 2007).

 Erythropoietin-Mostly used by the players to accelerate the movement of oxygen within the muscles.
-It tends to be most harmful drug and can lead to death, strokes and heart attacks.
+It tends to be the most harmful drug and can lead to death, strokes and heart attacks.
 It also reduces the level of water within the body tissues.
 This kind of medicine leads to dehydration, exhaustion, and death too (Kayser, 2005).

 In Adverse effects of performance-enhancing drugs (Mah2008).